 |Acting in a High School play||5 (per performance)|

 Examples only.
 Additional rules and restrictions apply.
 See the unified manual for more details.

 The more points you earn for participating, the higher degrees and seals you will earn for your achievements.

 Coaches are also recognized for their hard work and expertise in the Honor Society.
-All coaches earn 10% of the points recorded for their students.
-Coaches earn the same milestones as students until they earn 1,000 points and the Donus Roberts Quad Ruby Coach Award.
-Once coaches earn 1,500 points and have been coaching for at least five years, they will receive their first Diamond Award.
+All coaches earn 100% of the points recorded for their students, and earn the same degrees.
+Once coaches earn 10,000 points, they earn the Donus D. Roberts Coaching Excellence Award.
+Once coaches earn 15,000 points and have been coaching for at least five years, they will receive their First Diamond Award.